khuynh22/New-Grad-SWE-List/README.md

 Set up SendGrid API using https://app.sendgrid.com/guide link, make sure to set up an account for it and follow the instruction from this website.

+When finishing the above steps, run `flask run` in the terminal and head to the link provided in your terminal to go to the project.
+Make sure to re-run it for any changes in code.

 ### Technology

 The project used Flask as the main framework.
 Flask is a micro web framework written in Python.
 The front-end is programmed in HTML and CSS.